How to write a letter of interest — tips and examples

 Letter of interest vs cover letter

-Word letter of interest lifestyle graphic
+Word letter of interest lifestyle graphic.

 When to use a letter of interest